ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Tools
 =====

-We have some `scripts <https://github.com/ansible-community/community-topics/tree/main/scripts>`_ that can be used to create Ansible community announcements on Bullhorn and similar.
+We have some `scripts <https://github.com/ansible-community/community-topics/tree/main/scripts>`_ that can be used to create Ansible community announcements in the Bullhorn and similar places.